|Update||Update description||Nov '19||

 Automatic removal of duplicate recipients

 We here ya!
 For the longest time you've been asking for a method of ensuring a recipient only receives a request for approval once despite being included in a workflow more than once due to complex workflow logic.
-We have now implemented a change that will detect when recipients (of the same role type) are included within your workflow and automatically exclude them.
+For all paid users, we have now implemented a change that will detect when recipients (of the same role type) are included within your workflow and automatically exclude them.

 Removal of Drive and Contacts permissions